 Getting this information does not have to be difficult but will require time and effort.
-You may want to begin with Peterson's Annual Guide to Graduate Study and other specialized directories available in the Career Development Center's Career Library, 110 Netzer.
+You may want to begin with Peterson's Annual Guide to Graduate Study and other specialized directories.
 Based on your specific criteria you can narrow down the possibilities and begin looking at college websites.

 Other sources for investigating graduate programs include faculty advisors, faculty and others who are alumni(ae) of particular schools, and program representatives who often visit college campuses to recruit students.
-Of course, you will want to write or call the graduate schools of your choice for detailed information and applications.
+Of course, you will want to contact the graduate schools of your choice for detailed information and applications.
 However, you should do some preliminary exploration to avoid receiving information from schools that you would not consider.

 When you finally make applications, you will want to consider schools in which you believe admission will be difficult, somewhat difficult and not difficult.
 This strategy combined with your intensive information search will allow you to make the best choice from alternatives available.